EudesRobin/webui-oardocker/README.md

 ```
 sudo oardocker start -n <nb> 2 <nb> # start a simulation with 2 nodes.

-# If you want to be able to generate more nodes (optionnal)
-oardocker exec frontend "sudo /var/www/webui-oardocker/custom_setup/frontend/post_install.sh"
 ```
 The webui is now available at : [http://localhost:48080/webui-oardocker/](http://localhost:48080/webui-oardocker/)